 I hope my story makes you as proud of the amazing work you deliver through the CaseInterview.com website, as big 5 success stories make you feel.
 I really hope you don't shrug the company off as unimportant when compared to the generalist big 5, it consistently ranks amongst the top 5 in the area of pharma and health care consulting.
 This brings me to a question I have about generalist vs specialist firms and the transition from one to another.

 From your experience at McKinsey, what is your opinion on how much being an industry expert is valued by these firms?
 Can the fact that one has extensive pharma experience make him/her a more attractive candidate (experienced hire level).

 Once again many thanks for the amazing work you do and looking forward to hopefully getting a reply on the topic I raised!!

 Congratulations on the offer!
 Nice job in preparing.

 The consulting experience at a wide range of firms is often invaluable.
 Most people over emphasize firm name and recognition, when in reality the work itself is a great learning experience.

-In terms of moving from specialist to a generalist role within a firm or at a different firm, it varies a lot by firm.
+In terms of moving from a specialist to a generalist role within a firm or at a different firm, it varies a lot by firm.
 Some firms that are industry specialized only hire deep experts in the field.
-Generalist firms like McKinsey hire both types -- generalists for the main associate track and specialists that only do industry specific work (and often are not eligible to make partner).
+Generalist firms like McKinsey hire both types -- generalists for the main associate track and specialists that only do industry-specific work (and often are not eligible to make partner).
 This is not to be confused with those hired as generalists but once within the firm tend to do most of their work in one area.

-At the entry level positions, I think the specialist background is not valued that much -- as the focus is on hiring raw talent, as opposed to candidates with a lot of learned knowledge.
-As you enter a firm at mid-level and sometimes higher, then specialized skills are more useful because at those levels one does need a body of knowledge and experience to draw upon.
+At the entry-level positions, I think the specialist background is not valued that much -- as the focus is on hiring raw talent, as opposed to candidates with a lot of learned knowledge.
+As you enter a firm at mid-level and sometimes higher, then specialized skills are more useful because, at those levels, one does need a body of knowledge and experience to draw upon.